19hours/sg-statutes/Acts/Merchant Shipping Act.md

 ### Regulations on evidence of seaworthiness, etc.

-45\.—(1) The Authority may, with the approval of the Minister, make such regulations as he considers necessary or expedient to implement the provisions of this Part.
+45\.—(1) The Authority may, with the approval of the Minister, make such regulations as the Authority considers necessary or expedient to implement the provisions of this Part.

+[7/96]

 (2) Without prejudice to the generality of subsection (1), the Authority may, with the approval of the Minister, in particular, make regulations —